reef-technologies/django-subscriptions-rt/README.md

 }
 ```

-`0` value means "no default subscription".
+`0` value means "no default plan".

 As soon as constance config is saved, the default plan will be applied to every user.
 When new user is created, default infinite subscription will be automatically attached.